CRaCin` your OSGi application - start so fast I want to CRIU

 exec java -XX:CRaCCheckpointTo=/app/checkpoint -jar /app/app.jar

-command does not have the desired effect in an Alpine image, so there you will again get the error we have already seen in 1.
-Also the automatic PID adjustment is not available in the OpenJ9 CRIU Support.
+command does not have the desired effect.
+In this case you will again get the error we have already seen in 1.

 - Use